Dec 08, 2024

 and physical education.
 The two hours for health and physical education will be waived.
 Service members may request copies of their Joint Services Transcripts (JST) at jst.doded.mil.

-1. , is required of all students with the exception that students who transfer from another institutions with 30 or more earned hours towards their degree program, a non-traditional student (25/older) or married.
+1. FVSU 0100 Orientation to the University , is required of all students with the exception that students who transfer from another institutions with 30 or more earned hours towards their degree program, a non-traditional student (25/older) or married.

 Specifically, Orientation to the University assists students in gaining an understanding of the following: (1) history, policies and services of the University; (2) college survival skills needed to foster excellent study habits and positive social adjustment at the University, and (3) techniques and skills to make realistic career choices.
-Students are not permitted to withdraw from or drop .
+Students are not permitted to withdraw from or drop FVSU 0100 .

 The Honors Program